Frequently Asked Questions | COVID-19

 All employees and graduate/professional students (including bachelor's-level students in teaching or health professions programs outside the Forest Grove Campus) are expected to use the app daily to monitor symptoms.

 Should we open doors and windows to increase air flow?

 Pacific University buildings have been assessed and HVAC systems all meet OSHA standards.
 Opening doors and windows actually makes filters less effective, by introducing more outdoor contaminants.

 Though research indicates that COVID-19 is rarely spread through surfaces, Pacific maintains a thorough cleaning protocol for campus facilities.
 Bathrooms are sanitized daily, and high-touch areas are cleaned frequently.

 Frequent hand-washing is the most important part of reducing surface transmission.
 Pacific encourages everyone to wash with soap and water frequently, or to use hand sanitizer when soap and water is unavailable.
 Hand sanitizer stations are set up around our campuses.

 Do I need to be vaccinated to visit campus?

-Guests at campus events also are expected to be vaccinated and to follow all university COVID protocols.
-While exceptions to the vaccination requirement may be made for patients of Pacific University health clinics, students and families in the Early Learning Community, or other small groups, Pacific may request proof of vaccination at larger events.
+Guests at campus events also are expected to be up to date on COVID-19 vaccinations and boosters and to follow all university COVID protocols.
+Guests who are not fully vaccinated must be prepared to show evidence of testing negative within 24 hours of arrival on campus.
+Exceptions to the vaccination requirement may be made for patients of Pacific University health clinics, and students and families in the Early Learning Community.